1957–58 in English football: Diary of the season

 31 August 1957: The Manchester derby at Old Trafford sees United beat City 4–1 with goals from Duncan Edwards, Tommy Taylor, Johnny Berry and Dennis Viollet.

 18 September 1957: In the First Division, Nottingham Forest beat Burnley 7–0, the first time they have scored seven without reply since 1950 in the Third Division South.

 28 September 1957: Wolverhampton Wanderers beat Manchester United at home 3–1 with two goals from Dennis Wilshaw and one from Norman Deeley.

 10 October 1957: The England squad to face Wales is announced, and features three newcomers.
 They are Bolton Wanderers goalkeeper Eddie Hopkinson, Blackburn Rovers' Bryan Douglas and Don Howe of West Bromwich Albion.

 16 November 1957: Wolverhampton Wanderers lose their 100% home record to local rivals West Bromwich Albion in a 1–1 draw.
 Until then the home team had won eight successive home games, scoring 27 goals and conceding only five.

 1 December 1957: Harry Gregg becomes the world's most expensive goalkeeper after joining Manchester United from Doncaster Rovers for a fee of £23,500.

 7 December 1957: Everton's Dave Hickson is sent off from their all-North West clash with Manchester City.

 13 December 1957: Evertonian Tony McNamara heads across Stanley Park to join Liverpool.

-25 December 1957: Tottenham Hotspur in their 1–0 home victory become only the second team (Everton did so in the first game of the season) in the whole season to prevent Wolverhampton Wanderers from scoring.
+25 December 1957: Tottenham Hotspur, in their 1–0 home victory, become only the second team (Everton did so in the first game of the season) in the whole season to prevent Wolverhampton Wanderers from scoring.

-3 January 1958: Liverpool add "much-wanted" Hibs inside forward Jimmy Harrower to their ranks, paying a fee that "tops £10,000".
+3 January 1958: Liverpool add "much-wanted" Hibernian inside forward Jimmy Harrower to their ranks, paying a fee that "tops £10,000".

-9–10 January 1958: Dave Hickson is suspended by The Football Association for 21 days, with their disciplinary committee taking into account "the player’s record on previous misconduct"; Everton order him not to comment.
+9–10 January 1958: Dave Hickson is suspended by The Football Association for 21 days, with their disciplinary committee taking into account "the player's record on previous misconduct"; Everton order him not to comment.

 15 January 1958: Manchester United manager Matt Busby accepts an offer to become manager of the Scotland national football team, while attending the under-23 international at Goodison Park between England and Scotland.
 Reports suggest Busby will assume command before the match between Scotland and a Scottish Football League XI on 3 February.

 1 February 1958: A thrilling First Division match at Highbury sees Manchester United defeat Arsenal 5–4.